 You should check with your employer or plan to ensure that your prescription drug coverage is creditable.
 If you do not have creditable prescription drug coverage and miss your Initial Enrollment Period, you may incur a lifetime late enrollment penalty.

-A Medicare Supplement plan, also known as a Medigap plan, helps Original Medicare enrollees have predictable costs.
-In Texas, 918,619 Texans (38% of fee-for-service enrollees) enrolled in Medicare Supplement coverage in 2020 (AHIP).
-That’s up 2% since 2019 when 911,802 Texans (36%) were enrolled in a Medicare Supplement plan.
+A Medicare Supplement plan, or Medigap plan, helps Original Medicare enrollees have predictable costs.
+In Texas, 931,380 Texans (40% of fee-for-service enrollees) enrolled in Medicare Supplement coverage in 2021.
+That’s up 2% since 2020 and 38% of fee-for-service enrollees, and in 2019 when 911,802 Texans (36%) were enrolled in a Medicare Supplement plan.

 Medicare Part A covers some inpatient costs (hospital and nursing facility care), while Medicare Part B covers 80% of outpatient costs (doctor’s bills and other medical expenses).
 Some out-of-pocket expenses could include deductibles, copayments, and coinsurance.
 The coverage gap may cost you more than you expect.
 And Original Medicare has no maximum for out-of-pocket costs.